lMonshor/SurfSentry/README.md

 To use Surfsentry, follow these steps:

 1. Clone the project repository or download the ZIP file.
-2. Navigate to the project/dist folder and run the `surfsentry.exe` application (you should run with administration permissions).
+2. Navigate to the project/dist folder and run the `surfsentry.exe` application (you should run with administration permissions for blocking operations).
 4. Start using the application.

 ## Usage